 Following the Revolution, Jouett moved west to what is now Kentucky, where he raised a large family and had a distinguished career.
 Some 145 years later on September 6, 1926, the Municipal Band reversed Jouett’s route and traveled from Monticello to the village of Cuckoo, VA, to present a concert as part of the ceremonies involved in the placing of a commemorative tablet memorializing Jack Jouett’s ride at the site of Cuckoo Tavern.
 Chief speaker for this event was Mr. Stuart Gibboney, then President of the Thomas Jefferson Memorial Foundation.
 Also speaking at the event was Mr. Edward B. Jouett, a great grandson of Jack Jouett.

 In 1995 former Municipal Band clarinetist Stephen Millard, who was then band director at Jack Jouett Middle School, a post which he held for nearly 30 years, was asked to compose a piece for the Albemarle County Middle School Honors Band.
 Mr. Millard chose as his subject Jack Jouett’s famous ride, and the Honors Band premiered the piece, called A Monticello Triptych, in May of that year.
 Mr. Millard dedicated the piece to James W. Simmons, who was then Music Director of the Municipal Band.
 The Municipal Band first performed the same piece on its April 16, 1996 spring concert with the composer himself conducting.
-That performance can be heard and viewed on the internet on YouTube here.
+That performance can be heard and viewed on the YouTube.
 Jack Jouett’s fame will remain strong—honored both in memory and in music, thanks to Stephen Millard and to all the bands which perform A Monticello Tryptich.